What Is The Gut-Skin Axis?

 4. The release of metabolites in the gut microbiome has an effect on the skin.

-To encourage them to thrive, multiply and improve your gut and skin health, you need to provide them with the right fuel such as prebiotic soluble fibre which is especially abundant in plant foods.
+To support your gut-skin axis, you need to feed your good gut bacteria – especially lactobacilli and bifidobacteria (10 different bacterial strains are found in our Gut Probiotic).
+To encourage good bacteria to thrive in your gut, so it can multiply and improve your gut microbiome, skin health, and more, you need to provide them with the right fuel, such as prebiotic soluble fibre – this is especially abundant in plant foods.

-Some bitter plants, such as artichokes, are also very beneficial for gut health and help stimulate the liver and gallbladder function, supporting the process of digestion.
+In addition, some bitter plants, such as artichokes, are also very beneficial for gut health, and can help to stimulate the liver and gallbladder function, supporting the process of digestion.

-To maintain a radiant appearance, it is important to understand what foods your gut doesn’t like.
+You can also support the gut-skin axis through your diet.
+To maintain a radiant appearance, it is important to understand what foods your gut does and doesn’t like.

 - Low fibre, processed foods